minu-gatech/Project-Weather-Vacation-API/README.md

 ## (Part-1) WeatherPy

 ### The objective is to find out if it gets hotter near the equator ot not?
-"What's the weather like as we approach the equator?"

 #### Tasks performed: